-If the login page does not appear, open this Tomcat log file: \$TOMCAT_HOME/logs/catalina.date.log for example in /var/opt/scalix/<nn>/tomcat/logs where nn varies with Scalix installation.
+If the login page does not appear, open this Tomcat log file: \$TOMCAT_HOME/logs/catalina.datelog in where nn varies with Scalix installation.
 Review the log files for any recorded errors.
 If it does not appear when trying to launch the Web interface from another computer, it can mean the Domain Name System (DNS) settings for the Scalix server are incorrect or that you need to disable SELinux and/or the operating system firewall.